 The advent of generative AI calls for a fundamental rethinking of how we assess student learning in English Language Arts.
 Traditional assignment models, which often focus on the final written product, are becoming less effective in an era where students can easily generate polished written work with tools like ChatGPT.
 This doesn’t mean that writing assignments are no longer useful, but it does mean that the focus must shift from the product to the process.

 Understanding and assessing the process of learning becomes paramount in this new landscape.
-Teachers need to place a greater emphasis on students’ research, brainstorming, drafting, revising, and reflection skills and documenting each stage along the way.
+The AI English teacher needs to place a greater emphasis on students’ research, brainstorming, drafting, revising, and reflection skills and documenting each stage along the way.
 For example, incorporating stages of brainstorming and outlining into the grading rubric in a more meaningful way can encourage students to engage more deeply with the planning and development phase of their work.
 Asking students to provide drafts, revisions, and reflective pieces about their writing process should never seem superflous, it should be fundamental, meaningful and enlightening.

 The classroom can become a space for teaching students how to use AI as a tool to augment their learning rather than replace their intellectual work.
 For instance, students can be guided on how to use AI to generate ideas, provide writing prompts, or simplify complex texts.
 Then students can be asked to critically engage with these outputs, add their unique perspectives, and mold them into coherent arguments or narratives.